Knight's & Magic: Web novel

 Hisago Amazake-no began publishing the series as a web novel on the Shōsetsuka ni Narō website on 16 October 2010.
-As of 1 October 2021, ten novels have been published, comprising a total of 195 chapters.
+As of 22 October 2024, eleven novels have been published, comprising a total of 218 chapters.

 Light novel

 Publisher Shufunotomo acquired the series for print publication, and published the first volume with illustrations by Kurogin under their Hero Bunko imprint in January 2013.
 Eleven volumes have been released as of 29 November 2021.
+During their Anime Expo 2023 panel, J-Novel Club announced that they licensed the light novel.

 Volumes

 Manga

 Artist Takuji Katō began serializing a manga adaptation of the novels in Square Enix's seinen manga magazine Young Gangan on 15 April 2016.
 Crunchyroll is publishing the manga digitally since 5 July 2017.

 Volumes

 Anime

 An anime television series adaptation was announced via a wraparound band on the first volume of the manga on 24 September 2016.
 The anime aired from 2 July – 24 September 2017.
 It is directed by Yusuke Yamamoto at Eight Bit, with scripts written by Michiko Yokote, and music composed by Masato Kōda.
 Fhána performed the opening theme song "Hello!MyWorld!!" and Ayaka Ohashi performed the ending theme song "You & I".
 Crunchyroll streamed the anime, while Funimation had licensed the series in North America.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.